 No, there's no fee.
 But there are some fees you'll need to pay when your application form is processed.
 These fees vary depending upon who finances your mortgage.

 It varies based on each individual case.
 Sometimes, we'll know within hours or days to weeks as to whether you qualify for our program or not.
 Then, it typically takes about 3 months for us to work with your lenders to set up an affordable home loan package, submit your paperwork to the funding sources, and get you qualified for a loan.
 If you have to work on your debt or credit, the process could take longer.

 No. As much as we wish we could give houses away to those who need them, that is not how our program works.
 We help every individual and family who qualifies for our program purchase a home that is affordable for them.
 Our main goal is the empowerment of the family through homeownership, which creates financial stability, opportunity, and self-responsibility.
 We not only want you to have a home, but we also want you to be able to manage and maintain that home so that you may live there forever.

 HDA works in various ways to create high quality, affordable housing in the communities we serve.
 In addition to new home construction, HDA:

 The funding we have available is intended to build new homes for HDA clients; however, occasionally, there are instances when a family changes their mind or decides to move out of state.
 If that happens, we do sometimes offer homes for sale.
-HDA would sell the home to a qualifying low-income family in our area.
-This means that the family would have to apply for our Homeownership Program the same as any family who is having a home built by us.
+HDA sells these homes to qualifying low-income families in our area.
+This means that the family would have to sign up for our Homeownership Program the same as any family who is having a home built by us.
 There is funding available through other programs that may be able to help you purchase an existing home.
 If you find a home you want to buy, we'll be happy to help you contact the appropriate people.

 Homes built by our Hope Building Program are sold on the open market, which means that anyone can apply to purchase the homes regardless of income.
 You can find out more about those houses here.